Lacey-Shivers/Data115-Personal-dataset/README.md

 I plan on answering the questions
  1) What is the average number of women who get diabetes in comparison to the different races of population?
 During the last 5 years.
- 2) In 2019, did the average number increase or decrease for women who got diabetes.
+ 2) In 2019, did the average number increase or decrease for women who got diabetes?

 Data Process: